Ghnkrk/mvpv2-NLI-semantic/README.md

 ---

+## 🧪 Testing with Samples

+To test the hybrid engine's performance across different document qualities, you can use the sample files provided in the `checkPdf/` folder:

+1. **`strong-doc-10clauses.pdf`**: A high-quality document designed to pass majority of audit checks.
+2. **`weak-doc-10clauses.pdf`**: A document with minimal evidence, designed to trigger the "Missing" or "Partial" logic.

+Simply drag and drop these into the web dashboard to see the real-time gap analysis and AI-powered roadmap.

+---

 ## ⚠️ Limits & Constraints

 - **Lexical Threshold (0.6)**: The engine requires a majority token overlap.
 Sub-60% matches are ignored by the exact layer.